digbmc/reactor-jct/present-and-future.md

 In 2021, the first Belarusian NPP operated.
 By 2023, another NPP will start operating.
 ### Lithuania
-Closed its NPP (the sole source of 70 percent of its electricity)
+Closed its NPP (the sole source of 70 percent of its electricity).
 ### Poland
 In the 1990 referendum, 86 percent of citizens voted against the use of nuclear power.
 Proposal of own NPP in operation by 2030.